Skip to content

 The proper way is to generate your token(s), and configure the orchestrator so that it uses the provided public key to ensure the token(s) it receives are valid.

-kubectl create secret generic opentf-trusted-keys \
+kubectl create configmap opentf-trusted-keys \

 --from-file=./trusted_key.pub \